pi-hole/pi-hole/README.md

 Once the installer has been run, you will need to [configure your router to have **DHCP clients use Pi-hole as their DNS server**](https://discourse.pi-hole.net/t/how-do-i-configure-my-devices-to-use-pi-hole-as-their-dns-server/245) which ensures that all devices connecting to your network will have content blocked without any further intervention.

-If your router does not support setting the DNS server, you can [use Pi-hole's built-in DHCP server](https://discourse.pi-hole.net/t/how-do-i-use-pi-holes-built-in-dhcp-server-and-why-would-i-want-to/3026); just be sure to disable DHCP on your router first (if it has that feature available).
+If your router does not support setting the DNS server, you can [use Pi-hole's built-in DHCP server](https://discourse.pi-hole.net/t/how-do-i-use-pi-holes-built-in-dhcp-server-and-why-would-i-want-to/3026); be sure to disable DHCP on your router first (if it has that feature available).

-As a last resort, you can always manually set each device to use Pi-hole as their DNS server.
+As a last resort, you can manually set each device to use Pi-hole as their DNS server.

 -----

-## Pi-hole is free, but powered by your support
+## Pi-hole is free but powered by your support

 There are many reoccurring costs involved with maintaining free, open source, and privacy-respecting software; expenses which [our volunteer developers](https://github.com/orgs/pi-hole/people) pitch in to cover out-of-pocket.
-This is just one example of how strongly we feel about our software, as well as the importance of keeping it maintained.
+This is just one example of how strongly we feel about our software and the importance of keeping it maintained.

 Make no mistake: **your support is absolutely vital to help keep us innovating!**

 ### [Donations](https://pi-hole.net/donate)

-Sending a donation using our Sponsor Button is **extremely helpful** in offsetting a portion of our monthly expenses:
+Donating using our Sponsor Button is **extremely helpful** in offsetting a portion of our monthly expenses:

 ### Alternative support